lxgr-linux/pokete/wiki.md

 - Attack points: 10

 ### Cry
-So loud, it confuses the enemy
+So loud, it confuses the enemy.

 - Type: [Normal](#types)
 - Minimum Level: 0